HMS Galatea (F18): Galateas last decade

-In 1977, Galatea underwent a refit after participating in a Fleet Review, in honor of Queen Elizabeth II's Silver Jubilee.
+In 1977, Galatea underwent a refit after participating in a Fleet Review, in honour of Queen Elizabeth II's Silver Jubilee.
 Galatea, leader of the 1st Frigate Squadron, was positioned between her sister ship Phoebe and the cruiser Blake.

 In 1978, Galatea returned to the Mediterranean, where a number of patrols and exercises were undertaken.
 Much of 1980 was spent in the Far East, but a planned nine-month deployment ended with the start of the Iran–Iraq War.
 In 1981, Galatea refitted in Gibraltar before deploying to the Persian Gulf on Armilla Patrol, where she remained until about 1983.
 The frigate decommissioned in January 1987 and was sunk as a target in July 1988, as part of naval exercises in the North Atlantic.

 Commanding officers

 Notable commanding officers include Henry Leach from 1965 to 1967 and Anthony (Tony) John Cooke between 1969 and 1971.